What the heck is the Fed waiting for to hike rates?

 "Apparently, it hasn't dawned on Fed officials that their ultra-easy monetary policies might have contributed greatly to the forces of global economic stagnation and deflation," says Yardeni.

-If the Fed doesn't start tapping the breaks soon, it runs the risk of losing credibility and creating even more problems down the road.
+If the Fed doesn't start tapping the brakes soon, it runs the risk of losing credibility and creating even more problems down the road.